Alluxio/alluxio/docs/en/operation/Journal.md

 ```
 in the primary master logs.

-### Changing Masters
+### Changing masters

-If the journal is stored in a distributed system like HDFS, changing masters is easy.
+If the journal is stored in a shared storage system like HDFS, changing masters is easy.
 As long as the new master sets `alluxio.master.journal.folder` the same as the old
 master, it will start up in the same state that the old master left off.